drojaazu/megadev/README.md

 `clean` - Removes all artifacts from the build path.

-`pristine` - Calls `clean` and also removes the project ISO image and all build paths.

 `init` - Creates the necessary build paths; called automatically by default, so it really isn't necessary to be specified manually, except perhaps.

 `boot_sector` - Builds the IP/SP and generates the disc boot sector.

-`objects` - Compiles all source code (.s/.c) listed in module definition files.

 `modules` - Links all modules and outputs to the disc staging directory.